Remedy Action Request System 18.05

 Frequently asked questions

-This section provides answers to frequently asked questions (FAQs) about BMC Remedy AR System.
+This section provides answers to frequently asked questions (FAQs) about Remedy AR System.

-This section provides answers to frequently asked questions about BMC Remedy Mid Tier.
+This section provides answers to frequently asked questions about Remedy Mid Tier.

 For mid tier caching recommendations, see About Mid Tier caching.

-This section provides answers to frequently asked questions about BMC Remedy AR System licenses.
+This section provides answers to frequently asked questions about Remedy AR System licenses.

 With the new bundled license option, you can configure license limits, assign licenses to users, and control and report license consumption in alignment with how user licenses were purchased.
 You do not need to manually map the new pricing models to the old pricing models and then apply the licenses in the system.